 Create GCP Chronicle Detection Rules

-The gcp:chronicle/rule:Rule resource, part of the Pulumi GCP provider, defines Chronicle detection rules written in YARA-L that evaluate security telemetry for threat patterns.
-This guide focuses on three capabilities: YARA-L rule syntax and compilation, deletion policies for rules with detections, and data access scope binding.
+The gcp:chronicle/rule:Rule resource, part of the Pulumi GCP provider, defines a Chronicle detection rule: its YARA-L content, compilation behavior, and data access constraints.
+This guide focuses on three capabilities: YARA-L rule syntax, deletion policies for rules with detections, and data access scopes for log filtering.

-Rules require a Chronicle instance (identified by customer ID) and optionally reference data access scopes to filter which logs they can access.
+Rules require a Chronicle instance and may reference data access scopes that control which logs the rule can evaluate.
 The examples are intentionally small.
 Combine them with your own Chronicle instance configuration and data access policies.

 Create a detection rule with YARA-L syntax